 Tulane supports these programs by providing board members, tournament organizers, mentors and volunteers.

-The 201 FIRST Robotics Bayou Regional is coming to New Orleans in March (Thursday, Friday, and Saturday), and we would love to have your help as a volunteer!
+The 2014 FIRST Robotics Bayou Regional is coming to New Orleans on April 3rd, 4th, and 5th (Thursday, Friday, and Saturday), and we would love to have your help as a volunteer!
 FIRST Robotics was designed to provide high-school students with hands-on learning opportunities in Engineering and Science.
 The competition challenges teams and their mentors to solve a common problem in a six-week time frame using a standard “kit of parts” and a common set of rules.
 Teams build robots from the parts and enter them in a series of competitions at a high energy, varsity-style sporting event.

-The 2012 Bayou Regional will be in the Pontchartrain Center in Kenner (15 minutes from downtown New Orleans), parking is free and food (plus a T-shirt) is provided!
+The 2014 Bayou Regional will be in the Pontchartrain Center in Kenner (15 minutes from downtown New Orleans), parking is free and food (plus a T-shirt) is provided!
+You can sign up using the FIRST Volunteer Information & Matching System (VIMS).

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org